Red64llc/red64-plugins/README.md

 **An open-source plugin framework for Claude Code**

+> **Warning**
+> This project is under active development and not yet ready for production use.
+APIs, commands, and functionality may change without notice.
+Use at your own risk.

 Red64 transforms Claude Code from a capable assistant into a disciplined enterprise development partner.
 It captures your coding standards, tech stack specifics, and development workflows to help Claude produce quality code reliably and consistently.

 ---